bguesman/docsify-test/docs/editor/blocks/date_time_block.md

 #### Time Local
 **C# member variable:** `SunTime m_timeLocal` \
 Local time, according to the UTC offset.
 The `SunTime` struct is a custom serializable class that's a standin for C#'s (non-serializable) `DateTime`.
-If you want to control this block via a `DateTime`, you can use this block's public `SetDateTimeLocal()` or `SetDateTimeUTC()` function, which both accept a `DateTime` object.
+If you want to control this component via a `DateTime`, you can use this component's public `SetDateTimeLocal()` or `SetDateTimeUTC()` function, which both accept a `DateTime` object.

 If you choose to use the `SunTime` class directly, here is the specification.
 ```